-So, with the centenary of the Gallipoli this year, here’s why it’s worth taking a few moments to talk about war with your children around April 25.
+So, with the commemoration of the Gallipoli battle coming up, here’s why it’s worth taking a few moments to talk about war with your children around 25 April.

 Inspire respect and gratitude